-As a certified Clean Marina, we are focused on sustainable business operations and protecting the environment in which we live and work.
+As a certified Clean Marina Level III, we are focused on sustainable business operations and protecting the environment in which we live and work.

 One of the key elements of our Environmental Policy is to educate visitors, employees and marina stakeholders on environmental initiatives which we support.
 By providing our networks with up to date information on topics such as marine pests, waste management, fishing practices and sustainable boating we are able to spread the sustainability message further.

-The Whitsundays form part of the world-heritage listed Great Barrier Reef Marine Park and as a business we are focused on reducing our impact on the environment, encouraging the long term health of the reef and preserving the biodiversity of the National Parks which surround us.
+The Whitsunday islands form part of the world-heritage listed Great Barrier Reef Marine Park and as a business we are focused on reducing our impact on the environment, encouraging the long term health of the reef and preserving the biodiversity of the National Parks which surround us.

-We recommend all visitors to the Whitsundays browse the information below and we have also included links to some great resources to assist you in enjoying your time in the Whitsundays in a responsible and sustainable manner.
+Below we have have also included links to some great resources to assist you in enjoying your time in the Whitsundays in a responsible and sustainable manner.

 Abell Point Marina is a certified Fish Friendly marina.
 In order to maintain a healthy fish habitat in the waters and foreshore adjacent to the marina, we have the following marina rules: